Act of Faith and Other Stories: Theme

 Literary critic William Peden in Saturday Review notes that Shaw's finest short fiction is derived from his experiences as a warrant officer in the U.S. Army during World War II.
 The stories deal primarily with the "effects of war, violence and intolerance."
 Peden singles out "Gunners' Passage" as "eloquent in its simplicity and revealing in its understanding of simple men of good will in a violent world."

 James R. Giles writes that thematically, the works of fiction in Act of Faith do not encompass reconciliation with those who carried out the orders of the Nazi Party leadership.

 In "Retreat," Shaw dramatizes an encounter between a German officer of the defeated Weimar army who is fleeing Paris, and a Partisan Jew who has managed to survive the occupation.
 Giles describes the following exchange, in which the officer, captured by the Jew, identifies himself as merely a former automobile salesman, explaining that any atrocities were committed exclusively SS and Gestapo units, for which he is not responsible.
 The officer pleads: "What can I do...to wash my hands?"
 The Jew answers "You can cut your throat...and see if it takes the stain out."
 Giles adds this caveat:

-It is important to note the fact that Shaw recognizes that the Germans did not invent prejudice against his people and that he equally condemns anti-Semitism in the Russians, the British, and the Americans.
+Shaw recognizes that the Germans did not invent prejudice against his people and that he equally condemns anti-Semitism in the Russians, the British, and the Americans.